lcasviana/my-angular/tasks.md

 ### Component Requirements

-- Standalone as default (do not explicit set as true)
+- All components must be standalone
 - Change detection must be OnPush (changeDetection: ChangeDetectionStrategy.OnPush)
 - View encapsulation must be None (encapsulation: ViewEncapsulation.None)
 - Template must be inline (no separate HTML files)
-- Styles must be inline (no separate CSS files)
+- Styles must be inline as a single string (no separate CSS files, no style arrays)
 - Must use built-in control flow syntax (@if, @for, @switch, etc)
 - Must use the inject() function for dependency injection instead of constructor injection
 - Selector prefix must be "my" (example: "my-root")
 - Must use readonly signal-based input(), output(), viewChild()
 - Use readonly properties as much as possible
 - Use Context7 as documentation reference
+- Routes must be defined using standalone components directly, no NgModules

 ### Tooling